LloydJr/YouAreEllGfxClient/README.md

 ### Part 0.1 - Serve your project

 * Navigate to your project directory in the command line.
 Run the command ``python -m SimpleHTTPServer 8000``.
-This will expose the project on ``localhost:8000``.
+This will expose the project on ``localhost:8000`` (Use googleChrome).
 Navigate there in your browser to view your project.

 ### Part 1.0 - Creating you JavaScript file